 How do I make a complaint about the Taxis/Limousine drivers at Colman Dock, Pier 52?

-The taxi complaint line is 206-296-8294 or you can e-mail the complaint to: email@example.com.
-You can also go to: Consumer Affairs
+Call the taxi complaint line at (206) 296-8294 or e-mail your complaint to firstname.lastname@example.org.
+You can also go to Consumer Affairs

 When traveling to Pier 52, carpool/vanpool drivers may turn right onto the ferry terminal during peak commute hours when other vehicles cannot.
 Carpool/Vanpools must be ticketed and in line 10 minutes before scheduled sailing time to receive preferential loading.
 If you are late, you will be loaded on a space available basis at the end of the loading.
 Car/van pools need to be registered or a recognized HOV with the ferry system HOV program, to receive loading privileges.